ekeilty17/ekeilty17.github.io/_posts/boolean-algebra-series/2022-08-21-axioms-and-operations.md

 <br>

-## Axioms
+## The Minimal Set of Axioms

 Now, there are a couple of ways you can define the axioms of Boolean algebra.
-One way is to define the behavior of $\color{green}T$ and $\color{red}F$.
+One way is to define the behavior of $\color{green}T$ and $\color{red}F$ via truth tables.
 Then, using a completion argument with truth tables you can start creating laws.
-I, instead, want to start with some axioms and obtain the definitions of the Boolean operators as a consequence.
+I, instead, want to start with some axioms and obtain the definitions of the Boolean operators and their truth tables as a consequence.

-**Complement/Annihilation Laws**
+**Complement/Annihilation**
   * $a \wedge (\neg a) = \color{red}F \qquad$ (Noncontradiction)
   * $a \vee (\neg a) = \color{green}T \qquad$ (Excluded Middle)